Why am I dog tired – Could it be Low Thyroid?

 “Secondary” hypothyroidism can be due to anything that damages the pituitary or interferes with the ability of TSH to work properly.
 Inflammation and the stress hormone cortisol both interfere with pituitary output, causing a low grade impairment of TSH production from the pituitary.
 Head injuries are a common cause of subtle pituitary damage.

 I have hundreds of patients with low thyroid that are “under-converters” who do not convert their T4 to T3, and as a result are low on thyroid.
 The lack of conversion can be due to aging, stress, prolonged illness, toxic metal or chemical exposures, other hormone imbalances, nutrient deficiencies and medications, amongst others.
+Reverse T3 Syndrome is another sneaky cause of low thyroid status.

 Beware of “Normal” Thyroid Tests

 The standard blood test for diagnosing and monitoring thyroid conditions is thyroid stimulating hormone (TSH) from the pituitary gland.
 TSH goes up to promote thyroid production, so if TSH is high, it suggests low thyroid, and visa-versa.
 There are numerous reasons, well documented in the endocrinology literature, why this test alone can’t be trusted and is not at all sufficient to monitor thyroid status.
+There are numerous pitfalls of standard thyroid tests.

 I recommend patients also get a free T4 and free T3 blood test, as well as two tests for antibodies to the thyroid, TPO and thyroglobulin antibody.
 Sometimes even the better blood tests are not accurate in determining thyroid status.
 The blood level of thyroid hormone may not reflect the level that actually gets into the cells or the cells may be resistant to thyroid hormone.